 Holidays in Term Time

 Regular school attendance is essential if pupils are to maximise their educational opportunities.
 The Local Authority and Sharrow School has a responsibility to provide the best education possible, but we can only do this if pupils attend regularly.
 Taking time out of school for holidays can be disruptive; it can also be difficult for pupils to catch up on work missed.
-While we understand the difficulties of living away from families, the government does not allow schools to authorise children out of school during term time for holidays.
+While we understand the difficulties of living away from families, the government does not allow schools to authorise absence for children missing school during term time for holidays.

 The Department of Education (DfE) have recently issued updated guidance that states: